ece521/ece521.github.io/_contents/02-annoucements.md

 image: ""
 ---

+ - **Mar 27,  1:34pm**: The assignment 4 pdf handout is out on the course website.
+The due date is April 9th midnight, 2017.
+You have more than two weeks to complete this assignment.

  - **Mar 8,  12:45pm**: The assignment 3 pdf handout and the related dataset is out on the course website.
 The due date is Mar 24th midnight, 2017.
 You have more than two weeks to complete this assignment.

  - **Feb 13,  3:27pm**: Skule has implemented a new on-going annoynemous feedback system [SpeakUp!](http://speakup.skule.ca/).
 Instead of filling out the monthly early course evaluation in class, you can also submit your feedbacks on a rolling basis through the SpeakUp! webpage and your class rep will contact the course instructors to discuss the issues.